 OWL CareerLink is FAU’s centralized online recruitment management software system designed to help employers effectively connect with FAU, students, and alumni to achieve their recruiting goals.
 OWL CareerLink is a free service we provide to employers:

-Employers interested in recruiting and listing employment opportunities through FAU’s Career Development Center must adhere to the following:
+Employers interested in recruiting and listing employment opportunities through the FAU Career Center must adhere to the following:

 - Employers must create or have an OWL CareerLink employer account.

 Employers must offer compensation for work performed for positions classified as a part-time/full-time job posting in OWL CareerLink.
 Employers are expected to understand to the laws pertaining to paid and unpaid internships including the Fair Labor Standards Act (FLSA).

 - In the case the opportunity is classified as an internship the employer is responsible to ensure the internship opportunity meets the six factor test set by the U.S. Department of Labor Wage and Hour Division, available on the Fact Sheet #71 Internship Programs Under the Fair Labor Standards Act.
 If interested in participating in the Co-op/Internship program review the criteria on the webpage.

 - In the case the position is classified as a volunteer experience for a non-profit organization please visit FAU’s Weppner Center for Leadership & Service-Learning webpage to promote the volunteer experience.
 The Weppner Center facilitates service opportunities for FAU students.